microsoft/microcode/docs/manual.md

 ## [Web editor](https://aka.ms/m9) {#web}

+<video class="sample" poster="./videos/smiley-buttons.png" src="./videos/smiley-buttons.mp4" controls="true"></video>

 The MicroCode web editor is at [aka.ms/microcode](https://aka.ms/microcode).

-<video class="sample" poster="./videos/smiley-buttons.png" src="./videos/smiley-buttons.mp4" controls="true"></video>

-We recommend using the keyboard navigation.
+We recommend using the keyboard navigation:
-MicroCode is designed to be friendly to switch access devices.

 -   `Left`, `Right`, `Up`, `Down` moves the cursor
     -   the `Left` and `Right` keys will wrap around in the editor on the **same** page